pbsugg/http1.x-server/README.md

 </html>
 ```

-`/profile` will provide a resoure representing a user's profile.
+`/profile` will provide a resource representing a user's profile.
 For now it's just basic static text:

 ```
 <html>